Background pattern

 • High blood pressure or intense increase in blood pressure;

-• Low blood pressure, or decreased blood pressure when standing;
+• Low blood pressure, or decreased blood pressure when standing up;

-• Blood tests showing low levels of salts (including chloride), or a reduction in the number of red blood cells;
+• Blood tests showing low salt levels (including chloride), or a reduction in the number of red blood cells;

 • Dehydration;